 The connected home.
 It’s among us and more evident than ever before.
 We’re talking Philips Hue, Sonos, Nest, August and whole variety of other products that are supposed to simplify our lives.
+Like the best smart remotes.
 However, controlling them can be just a painstaking as setting them up.
 Enter the Sevenhugs Smart Remote.

 What Makes The Sevenhugs Smart Remote Different